Jahirg/opencv-contrib-python/README.md

 NumPy
 OpenCV-contrib-python 4.14.0.94 (modified version available in ".whl")

+Because the file is larger than 25M, it had to be split into several smaller parts.

 To install it, use the Windows Command Prompt and navigate to the folder where the file is located. opencv_contrib_python-4.14.0.94-cp312-cp312-win_amd64.whl